Camberwell: History

-It was already a substantial settlement with a church when mentioned in the Domesday Book, and was the parish church for a large area including Dulwich and Peckham.
+Camberwell was a settlement with a parish church when mentioned in the Domesday Book.
 It was held by Haimo the Sheriff (of Kent).
-Its Domesday assets were: 6 hides and 1 virgate (i.e. 750 acres); 1 church, 8 ploughs, 63 acre of meadow, woodland worth 60 hogs.
-It rendered £14.
+Its Domesday assets were: six hides and one virgate.
 Up to the mid-19th century, Camberwell was visited by Londoners for its rural tranquillity and the reputed healing properties of its mineral springs.
-Like much of inner South London, Camberwell was transformed by the arrival of the railways in the 1860s.
-Camberwell Green is now a very small area of common land; it was once a traditional village green on which was held an annual fair, of ancient origin, which rivalled that of Greenwich.
+Camberwell was changed by the arrival of the railways in the 1860s.
+Camberwell Green is now a small area of common land but was once a traditional village green on which was held an annual fair.